Funding for community groups and organisations

 Rights and complaints

 The NSW Ageing and Disability Commission (ADC) promotes the rights of older people and adults with disability to live free from abuse in their family, home and community.
-For information, resources and training go to the ADC website; or to report concerns of abuse, neglect and exploitation call the Ageing and Disability Abuse Helpline on 1800 628 221.
+Visit the ADC website for information.
+To report concerns of abuse, neglect and exploitation call the Ageing and Disability Abuse Helpline on 1800 628 221.

 Payments